 As a rule, any investment property you buy needs to be relatively self-sustaining as a rental.
 This way, if you go through a rough patch in the market and the house loses value, you can hold onto it comfortably until its market value rebounds.

 That said, even though you invest in it as a “buy, rent & hold,” if a period of significant appreciation powers up your return, you can sell and reevaluate what you want to do with that equity.
 That's smart real estate investing in a nutshell.
 Easy, right?

 What You Need to Know About the Compound Annual Growth Rate

-When it comes to my own real estate investing, I try my best to forecast the probability of meeting or beating that hopeful public markets return of 7-10% CAGR, mentioned above.
-Also, since real estate can take up more of my personal time and effort than public markets investing, it makes sense to factor that in as well.
+When it comes to my own real estate investment returns, I try my best to forecast the probability of meeting or beating that hopeful public market return of 7-10% CAGR mentioned above.
+Also, since real estate can take up more of my personal time and effort than public market investing, it makes sense to factor that in as well.

 It's important to understand that whether you invest in the public markets or in personally owned real estate, you are ultimately still just trying to meet or beat the public market's 7-10% benchmark.
 It's not necessarily easy to do this in either the public markets or in real estate—but for me, it's been easier in real estate investing.